How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 Communication

-Clear, prompt communication between your attorney, the Benefits Coordination & Recovery Center (BCRC), and any lien servicers is one of the biggest factors in shortening resolution times.
+Clear, prompt communication between your attorney, the Benefits Coordination & Recovery Center (BCRC), and any lien servicers is one of the biggest factors in shortening resolution times for a medicare lien.

-According to CMS guidelines, parties can use the Medicare Secondary Payer Recovery Portal (MSPRP) to exchange lien information securely, often speeding up the back-and-forth when compared to mail correspondence.
+According to CMS guidelines, parties can use the medicare lien portal, known as the Medicare Secondary Payer Recovery Portal (MSPRP), to exchange lien information securely, often speeding up the back-and-forth when compared to mail correspondence.

 When updates or disputes are handled in real time, the process is less likely to stall.